coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 ```

 You can use the Vue 2 or Vue 3 defaults if you do not want to specify selected features.
-However for the purposes of this example, we will select "Manually select features" in order to observe how each option is installed by the CLI.
+However, for the purposes of this example, we will select "Manually select features" to observe how each option is installed by the CLI.

-After selecting `Manually select features`, you will receive a number of options, listed below, you will notice that some of these items are already selected.
+After selecting `Manually select features`, you will receive several options, listed below, you will notice that some of these items are already selected.
 You may select as many or as few as you would like.

-However, for this tutorial, select the following by pressing `<space>` while the curser is highlighting the option:
+However, for this tutorial, select the following by pressing `<space>` while the cursor is highlighting the option:

 ```
 Vue CLI v5.0.8